atet/3dp/README.md

 ### Creating Your Own Models

-Basic model manipulation like orientation and scaling can be performed in the slicing software.
+Only basic manipulation of existing models (like orientation and scaling) can be performed in the slicing software in the next section.
 Further model creation is beyond the scope of this tutorial.

 [Back to Top](#table-of-contents)